twhite06/databaseproject/README.md

     contained wordContents to an array of vectors which contained the lowercase version of a word and another vector of word contents.

---> DirNode.h
+--> DirNode.h:

     	Used to create nodes on the tree I am using.

---> FSTree.h
+--> FSTree.h:

     	Used to create tree with the DirNode file.

---> main.cpp
+--> main.cpp:

     	This file was originally FSTreeTraversal, but I ended up making it become my main driver.
 I run the main starter commands through this file and also have teo functions in this file that traverses and hashes the tree as well as search query and search the tree.
 Main is very useful for me to be able to store the paths that I needed to print out from the query search.

---> stringProcessing.cpp
+--> stringProcessing.cpp:

     	Does the string stripping for the query searching to take off any leading or trailing non-alphaNum characters the user types.

---> stringProcessing.h
+--> stringProcessing.h:

     	Declaration for the string strip function

 --> Makefile:

     	Creates the commands for compilation

 --> HashClass.cpp:

     	Contains the function for doing the hashing of each word from the file and placing it in the hash table structure.
 Once each word has been hashed, the class also is able to do the searching and printing to outfile (cout or file output).

 Data Structures:

---> 	Hash Table with array of vectors.
+	Hash Table with array of vectors.
 Each vector has in it a string lowercase word and a Vector of word contents (every instance of that word).

---> 	4 structs for information needed to be stored.
+	4 structs for information needed to be stored.
 Linecontent stores the string of the line and int of the line number.
 Indexes stores the index of the line and path vector that holds the information needed.
 WordContent stores the word read in and a vector of indexes for my line and path vectors.
-Bucketdata stores the lowere case version of a word and a vector of wordContents
+Bucketdata stores the lower case version of a word and a vector of wordContents

 Testing:

---> 	Instead of a testing main this time I tested each step as I was building my hash class.
+	Instead of a testing main this time I tested each step as I was building my hash class.
 Once I declared my initial hash structure, I pushed test values onto the vectors at each index and printed our that information to make sure the main structure was working well.
 Then when I created an instance of my wordContent struct I printed out the information stored inside of the string and vector of the Wordcontent.
 After this, I made surer that the information inside of my auxilarry vectors was being correctly pushed and I printed out all of the line and path info in these vectors.
 I also had a test printing function that printed out the current index of the main structure (array), the index of the vector in which I am currently in (within same bucket), and the word content inside of my word content vector.
 I used this test function for many things throughout my project to make sure the words that I was storing were correct.
-I encountered a seg fault that I was stuck on for over a week and only discovered after visiting 4 TA's and both professors, but knowing the exact index of the main array, word, and line/path content was very helpful in finding this error.
+I encountered a seg fault that I was stuck on for over a week, but knowing the exact index of the main array, word, and line/path content was very helpful in finding this error.
 I also used 44 cerr statements in trying to find all of my bugs, mainly the ones caused by the seg fault.
 I have attached the main testing functions below:

 // Tests I Conducted little by little while building my HashClass